ACOFP 2026 Health Policy

 Advocacy Positions:

-• Equalize reimbursement across settings of care, including rural practices, across state lines, and between primary care and specialty care, to encourage high-quality care.
+- Address the compensation and reimbursement imbalance across settings of care, including rural practices, across state lines, and between primary care and specialty care, to encourage high-quality care.

-• Ensure that primary care practices have the resources to obtain and provide the newest technology that assists with improving quality and reducing costs.
+- Ensure that primary care practices have the resources to obtain and deploy the most up-to-date technology that assists with improving quality and reducing costs.

 [i] Shi L. The impact of primary care: a focused review.
 Scientifica (Cairo).
 2012;2012:432892. doi:10.6064/2012/432892